 - Click Yes on the following screen to enter information for FinCEN Form 114

-- Check the box to the left of Federal FinCEN Form 114 - Report of Foreign Bank and Financial Accounts
+- Scroll down and click on Federal FinCEN Form 114 - Report of Foreign Bank and Financial Accounts

 - Click Forms at the top of the screen

 - Expand the Federal folder, then expand the Forms and Schedules folder